mitselek/ikea-skadis-meets-2020/models/2020-accessories/corner-brackets/README.md

 When using countersunk (sunk) variants, it's recommended to perform a breaking test with a spare bracket to determine the optimal tightening force.
 The breaking point will differ significantly based on:

-- Printing material (PLA, PETG, ABS, etc.)
+- Printing material (PLA, PETG, ABS, PCTG, etc.)
 - Print settings (perimeters, layer height, etc.)
 - Print orientation
 - Layer adhesion quality